Fredholmness and Weylness of block operator matrices: Introduction and notation

-This article is concerned with partial operator matrices of arbitrary dimension $n\geq 2$.
-Term "partial" means that some of the entries of a matrix are given, while others are unknown.
-Concerning investigation of spectral properties of such operators, there are two main tasks.
-Completion of an operator matrix is the first task.
-By "completion" we mean finding unknown operators of specific form such that partial operator matrix satisfies some chosen properties.
-The second task is a perturbation of spectrum of a partial operator matrix.
-Perturbation of spectrum of a block operator matrix is an intersection of its certain spectrum, some of the entries kept fixed and the others chosen arbitrarily with appropriate domains.
-Perturbation is in most cases a consequence of an appropriate completion statement (see \cite{OPERATORTHEORY}, \cite{HAN}), but it is not a rule (see \cite{SARAJLIJA}, \cite{WU}, \cite{WU2}).
-This article concerns with both tasks, and we get perturbation results solely as consequences of certain completion statements.

 Article is organized as follows.
-In Section 2 we give notation and some basics on Fredholm theory with a few auxiliary results.
-Sections 3 and 4 deal with characterizing Fredholmness and Weylness in the setting of separable and arbitrary infinite dimensional Hilbert spaces, respectively.
-In the final section we comment some possible extensions to arbitrary Banach spaces.
+In the rest of this section we give notation and some basics on Fredholm theory with a few auxiliary results.
+Sections 2 and 3 deal with characterizing Weylness and Fredholmness in the setting of arbitrary infinite dimensional Hilbert spaces, respectively.